Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 Last Situation :

-It is waiting for the review and approval of the real wallet by the general manager of the blockchain.
+The general manager is checking your certificates.
 #
 #
 2- Tether Wallets :